Dyscalculia

 Resources:

 http://dyscalculiaservices.com/ an American based website that has many resources available.
-Set up by Dr A M Schreuder, (@DyscalTrain) who has also authored a number of book on dyscalculia.
+Set up by Dr A M Schreuder, (@DyscalTrain) who has also authored a number of books on dyscalculia.
 One page also outlines a number of apps that they have found useful.
 Mostly they are for the younger age group – I’m not promoting any of them as I’ve not tried any, just pointing to something that may be useful.